fnca-open-standards/ticket/Open-Ticket-Specification.md

 **Response History** – This section shows the response history for this ticket.
 Initially, this may be blank.
 Any resends of the ticket would contain the response history as of the resend date and time.

+**Attachments** - Section to include binary attachments in the file.

 # Header